 Advisors can be self-nominated or nominated by another faculty or staff member at TWU.

-Nominations must contain adequate factual or narrative material that describes the extent to which an individual meets the awards criteria.
-Include the following and use objective data to support the nomination.
+Nominations must contain adequate factual or narrative material that describes the extent to which an advisor meets the award criteria.
+Use objective data to support the nomination.

-- Nominee Resume or Curriculum Vitae – Please limit entries to material that pertains directly to academic advising, presenting relevant information from the nominees overall resume/vitae.
-Please include a current position description with a list of job responsibilities and the percentages of time spent in each area of responsibility.
+- Include a current position description with a list of job responsibilities and the percentages of time spent in each area of responsibility

 Texas Woman's University Advising Awards are in alignment with the NACADA Global Awards Program.
 The goal of this program is to not only recognize outstanding advising throughout higher education but to encourage wider support in institutions to ultimately improve advising services for students.